-Shelley Cumbers, Family and Divorce Law Solicitor at Thompson Smith and Puxon (TSP), discussed recently the introduction of marriage for same-sex couples and the ability of those already registered in civil partnerships to convert to marriage from 10 December 2014.
-She now looks at the implications of these recent changes in the family law world, including how civil partners can go about converting their relationship to marriage and what other matters they should consider, such as preparing a Will and entering into a marital agreement.
+The Thompson Smith and Puxon (TSP) Family and Divorce team, discuss the introduction of marriage for same-sex couples and the ability of those already registered in civil partnerships to convert to marriage from 10 December 2014.
+The team look at the implications of these recent changes in the family law world, including how civil partners can go about converting their relationship to marriage and what other matters they should consider, such as preparing a Will and entering into a marital agreement.

 How to convert a civil partnership to marriage

 Following the recent Government announcement that same-sex couples will be able to convert their existing civil partnerships to marriage from 10 December 2014, it has now been confirmed that the conversion process will be a straightforward one.
 Writing in Pink News, Sajid Javid, Culture Secretary and Equalities Minister, has officially announced that to convert a civil partnership into marriage, the couple will simply be required to attend a Register Office and both sign a declaration that they wish to convert their civil partnership to a marriage in front of the Superintendent Registrar.
 The conversion will not involve a ceremony, but couples will be welcome to have a non marriage celebratory ceremony after the conversion has taken place.